Day 2: Tour ancient sites of Cusco

 Group Tour to Saqsaywaman, Tambomachay and Qorikancha.

-Afternoon – free time to explore Plaza de Armas and San Blas.
-Dinner on your own.
+Free time to explore Plaza de Armas and San Blas.

 Overnight at Casa de la Gringa.